PCP on used cars

 This is determined by the lender and is based on a car's predicted target="_blank">residual value at the end of your payment term.
-Depending on the age of the car, you may find that longer PCP schemes aren't offered – some lenders have strict upper age limits beyond which a car can't be financed by PCP due to the difficulty in predicting residual values.
-This means the monthly payment might not be quite as low as you hoped.
+Depending on the age of the car, you may find that longer PCP schemes aren't offered – some lenders have strict upper age limits beyond which a car can't be financed by PCP due to the difficulty in predicting future residual values.
+This will vary between models, meaning the monthly payment figure may not be as low as you’d hoped.

 Used car PCP – incentives

 As always with any new or used car purchase, paying the largest initial deposit you can afford will reduce your monthly payments.
 However, the best financial incentives are typically reserved for new cars and are rarely offered to used buyers.